google/wireit/README.md

 - The SHA256 content hashes of all files matching `files`.
 - The SHA256 content hashes of all files matching `packageLocks` in the current package and all parent directories.
+- The environment variable values configured in `env`.
 - The system platform (e.g. `linux`, `win32`).
 - The system CPU architecture (e.g. `x64`).
 - The system Node version (e.g. `16.7.0`).